Why Mentorship is Important

 Your commitment as a mentor:

-- Participate in a one-hour live online mentor training course.
+- Participate in a 30-minute on demand mentor orientation.

 - Complete 14 one-hour mentoring sessions weekly or bi-weekly.